DS202-at-ISU/lab-2-lab2_team14/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-The vast majority of observations fall under Single-Family/Owner Occupied; fewer but still many observations are either Condominium or Townhouse; similarly few observations are Two-Family Conversion or Two-Family Duplex.
+The vast majority of observations fall under Single-Family/Owner Occupied; there are a fewer but still a good amount of Townhouses;
+Two-Family Conversion and Two-Family Duplex have similarly small frequencies; Condominium is clearly the least represented group.

 ``` r
 options(scipen = 999)